pandyaparth2407/ArduinoMimicSTM32/README.md

 ## Description

-This repository demonstrates a production-ready implementation of BasicTools, an embedded utility library that bridges the gap between Arduino simplicity and professional embedded development.
+This repository demonstrates a production-ready implementation of BasicTools for STM32F103 MCU (typical bluepill board, but can be ported to other mcu without much modification), an embedded utility library that bridges the gap between Arduino simplicity and professional embedded development.
 The code showcases a robust approach to common microcontroller tasks with optimized performance and low overhead.
+The example config file shows TX_Buffer_SIZE = 1024, RX_DMA_SIZE = 1024 and TX_DMA_SIZE = 32, showing a logics how 1024 byte being sequential parse into smaller dma tx buffer.
+Which can be helpful for other developers to reduce dma size for whatever reason.

 ## Key Features